blajack/DeFi-Geek-NFT/english.md

 Develops abilities for roles on the server.
 Approved proposals earn the **Librarian** a reward.

-If the **Librarian** wins the main-giveaway, he gain the opportunity to have a one-on-one call with the Main Geek to discuss any questions.
+If the **Librarian** wins the main-giveaway, he gain the opportunity to have a one-on-one call with the Master Geek to discuss any questions.

 [[up](#list-of-roles)]